EmbodiedCity/ANWM.code/README.md

 <div align="center">

-# ANWM

-## Aerial World Model for Long-horizon Visual Generation and Navigation in 3D Space
+# ANWM: Aerial World Model for Long-horizon Visual Generation and Navigation in 3D Space

 **A physics-informed, action-conditioned world model for aerial visual generation and navigation in large-scale 3D environments.**